 Jim and his family decided to return to California in November 2016, after they both became weary of the winters in the Spokane area.
 They also wanted to be back near their close friends and growing family members, who live in the Sacramento area.
 God led them to Lincoln Hills Community Church in January 2017.
 He became Organist in late February 2017, and became Office Administrator in July 2017.

-Jim and Denise have one daughter, who also lives in the Lincoln community.
+Jim and Denise have one daughter, and they live in Auburn.